lsqlabs/ngx-guided-tour/README.md

 tourStepWidth (optional) - Sets the width of tour steps.

+minimalTourStepWidth (optional) - The minimal width of tour steps.

+skipText (optional) - The text of the skip button.

+nextText (optional) - The text of the next button.

+doneText (optional) - The text of the done button (button on the last step).

+closeText (optional) - The text of the close button (shown on the resize popup).

+backText (optional) - The text of the back button.

+progressIndicatorLocation (optional) - The location of the progress indicator (e.g. "1/5").
+It can be placed inside the next button (default), at the top of the tour block or hidden.
+If set to ProgressIndicatorLocation.TopOfTourBlock the indicator will be shown on all steps.
+If it's shown inside the next button, it will be hidden on the last step.

+progressIndicator (optional) - A ng-template to customize the progress indicator (e.g. "1/5").
+The following context is provided:
+    - currentStepNumber: The number of the current step (starting with 1)
+    - totalSteps: The total number of steps

 ## Style variables
 These SASS variables have default values, but they can be set to customize the tour elements.
 Define them before importing guided-tour-base-theme.scss .